syntaqx/serve/README.md

 curl -sfL https://install.goreleaser.com/github.com/syntaqx/serve.sh | sh
 ```

-Or manually download the latest release for your system and architecture by
+Or manually download the [latest release][releases] binary for your system and
-visiting the github [releases][] page.
+architecture and install them it into your `$PATH`.

 ### From source